 Strengthening Local News

-The Wichita Community Foundation believes informed citizens create an engaged community.
-As a next step to WCF’s work with Focus Forward, the Foundation will continue to strive to create a more informed city by adopting a new strategic initiative centered on strengthening Wichita’s local news ecosystem.
+We believe informed citizens create an engaged community.
+Evolving from Focus Forward, the Foundation strives to create a more informed city by strengthening Wichita’s local news ecosystem.

 - Address opportunities for additional coverage in identified areas